 Chinese Spinach, when you stir-fried with garlic is another easy and quick recipe for you to try.

 Just remember not to overcook as you will lose its nutritional content.

 There are several versions of Chinese Spinach stir-fried with garlic recipe.
-This version is taken from chinesefood.about.com website and is quick, easy and tasty.
+This version is taken from the chinesefood.about.com website and is quick, easy, and tasty.
 I have replaced the spinach with Chinese Spinach for this version.